Nikos Karelis: Panetolikos

 On 30 January 2021, Karelis returned to the Super League Greece, signing a contract with Panetolikos, until the summer of 2022, on a free transfer.
 On 17 October 2021, he scored his first goal with the club with a header, opening the score in a frustrating 2–1 home loss against rivals OFI.
 It was his first goal after almost 26 months.
 On 18 December 2021, he scored as a substitute, the winning goal against Atromitos helping his club to acquire a vital 2–1 home win game, in its effort to avoid relegation.
 On 16 January 2022, along with his teammate Javier Mendoza are the main protagonists with one goal and one assist each, in a triumphatic 2–1 away win against AEK Athens and a week later he scored again after Javier Mendoza's assist in a new away 4–2 win against OFI.
-On 19 January 2022, between the two games for the championship, along with the usual protagonist of the last games,Javier Mendoza, he scored again against champions Olympiakos taking a 2–1 lead for the final qualification in the next round of the Greek Cup.
+On 19 January 2022, between the two games for the championship, along with the usual protagonist of the last games, Javier Mendoza, he scored again against champions Olympiacos taking a 2–1 lead for the final qualification in the next round of the Greek Cup.
 On 6 March 2022, he opened the score in vital 2–1 Super League away win against Ionikos.

 On 1 July 2022, Karelis signed two-year contract renewal.